crestenstclair/crestendotpizza/src/pages/about/index.md

 I'm a professonal programmer with a love of Elixirlang and Rust.
 Types systems and thorough testing.

-I'm a bubbly energetic person with a passion for Street Fighter and other fun stuff!
+I'm a bubbly energetic person with a passion for Street Fighter other video games.

 Linkedin: https://www.linkedin.com/in/cresten-st-clair-80042115/